jhvanderschee/hugobricks/content/docs/faq-brick/style-guide.md

 }
 ```

 Basically, the hugobricks way, the Call To Action brick (CTA) is made of text+image '(sub)components'.
-Add some simple but ellegant styling, and voilà.
+Add some simple but ellegant styling, and voilï¿½.

 (as a reminder, as long as the following is re-used across several bricks in the project :)